Glossary of Terms

 Preneed Arrangement – (Advance Planning) planning a funeral, cemetery and recording vital information in advance of a death.

-Private Estate – A designated area which is outlined for in-ground or above-ground casket or urn placement.
+Family Memorial Estates – A designated area which is outlined for in-ground or above-ground casket or urn placement.
 Typically planned for more than one person.

 Urn – A small vase-like container specially designed for holding cremated remains.